Evicting A Commercial Tenant: Process & FAQs

 evicting-a-commercial-tenant

 The legal process for evicting a commercial tenant is quite different to residential eviction.
-Ending a commercial tenant’s right to occupy a premises early is known as ‘forfeiture of the lease’.
+Ending a commercial tenant’s right to occupy a premises early is known as ‘commercial lease forfeiture’.
 This means a landlord can end a lease early if the tenant is in breach of their obligations.

 In this article we will explore: